rsdoiel/antenna/science_and_technology.md

 date: 2024-11-12, from: Smithsonian Magazine

-Sławomir and Szymon Milewski were searching for a Roman road when they stumbled upon the cache of coins, which is worth more than $120,000
+Sławomir and Szymon Milewski were searching for an ancient road when they stumbled upon the cache of coins, which is worth more than $120,000

 <br>